Resource Library

 Start Reading

-If you had to guess, what would you say the hardest substance is in the human body?
-The spine?
-The skull?
-You may be surprised to find the answer is tooth enamel.
-Primarily made up of crystalline calcium phosphate, enamel provides a resilient barrier to protect the teeth from erosion and decay.
-In spite of its strength, though, certain foods and beverages or years of general wear and tear can cause enamel loss.
+If you had to guess, what would you say is the hardest substance in the human body?
+You may be surprised that the answer is tooth enamel.
+Primarily made of crystalline calcium phosphate, enamel provides a resilient barrier to protect the teeth from erosion and decay.
+Despite its strength, certain foods and beverages or years of general wear and tear can cause enamel loss.

 And, because damaged tooth enamel does not naturally regenerate, specialized treatment is needed to repair your tooth.
 Leaving enamel erosion untreated can further compromise your tooth and overall oral health.

-Fortunately, Penn Dental Family Practice offers targeted treatments to prevent tooth enamel damage and repair damage that has already occurred.
+If you wonder how to repair tooth enamel, Penn Dental Family Practice (PDFP) offers targeted treatments to prevent enamel from coming off teeth and repair damage that has occurred.
 Learn more about what causes tooth enamel damage, how to identify enamel loss, and recommended treatment approaches below.

 Learn about the dramatic difference 55 seconds per day can make for your lifetime oral health with our No-Nonsense Guide to Flossing

-As we previously mentioned, wear and tear (over time) and certain foods compromise tooth enamel.
 Acidic foods, for example, dissolve the mineral structure of teeth.
 This process then leads to thinning of the teeth.
+The types of food and drink that are unfavorable to the health and integrity of tooth enamel include:

 Even if you tend to indulge in sugar-free sodas, carbonation raises the acidity of any drink.

-Candy, especially the “sour” variety can be extremely damaging to your teeth—with some sour candies having acid level close to that of battery acid!
+Candy, especially the “sour” variety, can be extremely damaging to your teeth, with some sour candies having acid levels close to battery acid!

 You may have noticed that some items listed above are often considered “healthy.”
-Citrus fruits, for instance, are typically packed with Vitamin C, and dried fruit often contains fiber and antioxidants.
+Citrus fruits, for instance, are typically packed with Vitamin C, and dried fruits often contain fiber and antioxidants.
 Rather than forsake these foods completely, dental experts recommend limiting them.

 And, if you do indulge, try to eat something else alongside your treat that isn’t acidic.
 Dairy and calcium-rich foods, for example, can help neutralize enamel-damaging acids.
 Rinsing your mouth with water after meals and drinking plenty of water throughout the day can also help keep acid from harming your tooth enamel.

-When tooth enamel starts eroding, you may experience one or more of the following:
+When enamel erosion starts, you may experience one or more of the following:

-While tooth enamel cannot regenerate or repair itself, there are approaches that can both help prevent and treat loss of enamel.
-Take a look at five dentist-recommended approaches to help protect and treat your tooth enamel.
+While tooth enamel cannot regenerate or repair itself, there are approaches that can both help prevent damage and treat damaged tooth enamel.
+Take a look at five dentist-recommended tooth enamel repair approaches.

 1. Prevention: Fluoride and Preventive Care